BBS-contact/BBS-Open-System/admin/settings/index.md

 ## Core Principles

 ### • No privileged manipulation
-Administrators cannot change rules that affect integrity or truth.
+Administrators cannot change rules that affect integrity, security, or truth.

 ### • Transparency
-All configuration changes are logged and verifiable.
+All configuration changes are logged, traceable, and publicly verifiable.

 ### • Ethical alignment
-Settings are designed to support fairness, clarity, and user safety.
+Settings exist only to support fairness, clarity, and user safety.

 ### • Controlled scope
 Only safe, non-destructive parameters can be modified.

 ### • Shared accountability
-Multiple checks ensure responsible changes.
+Multiple checks ensure responsible, ethical configuration changes.

 ---

 ## System Components (Public Overview)

-1. **Configuration Interface**
+### **Configuration Interface**
-   Provides access to allowed and ethically safe settings.
+Provides access to allowed, ethically safe settings without touching core mechanics.

-2. **Change Log Register**
+### **Change Log Register**
-   Records every configuration modification.
+Records every configuration modification with immutable integrity markers.

-3. **Module Settings Map**
+### **Module Settings Map**
-   Displays available parameters for each subsystem.
+Shows which parameters each subsystem allows for safe configuration.

-4. **Maintenance Tools**
+### **Maintenance Tools**
-   Enables safe, scheduled updates and health routines.
+Enables scheduled updates, cleanup routines, and safe maintenance workflows.

-5. **Notification Control Panel**
+### **Notification Control Panel**
-   Adjusts how the system communicates non-sensitive alerts.
+Adjusts how the system communicates non-sensitive alerts and events.

 ---

 ## Why It Matters

-In most systems, configuration settings are a backdoor for corruption, manipulation, or privilege escalation.
+In most systems, configuration settings act as a backdoor for:

+- corruption
+- manipulation
+- privilege escalation
+- hidden operational changes

-BBS eliminates that risk by ensuring:
+BBS eliminates these risks by ensuring:

-- settings cannot override safeguards,
+- settings cannot override safeguards
-- no secret switches exist,
+- no secret switches or admin backdoors exist
-- all changes are visible,
+- all changes are visible and logged
-- administrators remain accountable,
+- administrators remain accountable
-- the system's ethical backbone remains untouched.
+- the ethical foundation remains untouched

+The system stays trustworthy — regardless of who configures it.

 ---

 ## Development Status

 The Settings architecture is defined.
-Expanded configuration options will be enabled gradually as system modules reach higher maturity levels.
+Expanded configuration options will be enabled gradually
+as system modules reach higher maturity, stability, and safety levels.